ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/multipage-website.md

 ![](./images/multipage-website/upload-about.gif)

-6. Once uploaded, verify that the link works:
+6. Once uploaded, verify that the link works.
+The link in `about.html` should point to `index.html`.

 ![](./images/multipage-website/link-file.gif)